MedicalJewel105/regolilters/item_scale/readme.md

 ## Why

 In 1.16.100 version and later items with icons more than 16x16 pixels started to render differently, that is why this filter was created.
-Please note that alculations are not idesl.
+Please note that calculations are not ideal.

 ## Using the Filter

-Simply add to your filter list, like this:
+Simply add it to your filter list, like this:

 ```json
 {